Devlouiz/lendsqr-fe-test/README.md

 - **React Icons**: Utilized for adding icons across the application, enhancing the UI's aesthetic and usability.

-- **React Query**: Implemented React Query for efficient data fetching and mutations
+- **React Toastify**: Implemented React Toastify for efficient notification update

 ### Setup and Installation